ydylwj23/Leetcode-study-note/DFS & BFS general/DFS.md

 }
 ```
 ## Notes
-The combination problems can be solved by backtracking especially when every possible combinations need to be output as part of the result.
-Note all the constraints of the problem: 1: If there are duplicates in the input.
-2: If duplicate numbers can be used in the answer.
-3: If there are constrains on the condition of the output list.\
+Note all the constraints of the problem: If there are duplicates in the input.\
-Time Complexity: O(2 ^ n) for backtracking since every element may or may not be placed into a list.
-O(n) for putting every formed list into the asnwer.
+Time Complexity: O(n!)
+This is number of permutation cases\
-Space Complexity: O(2 ^ n) to store every single result.
+Space Complexity: O(n!)